-This page contains a [currently very] partial selection of quotes from Buddhist and non-Buddhist sources that appear on this website.
+This page contains a [currently very] partial selection of quotes from Buddhist and non-Buddhist sources that appear on this website, together with sources and reference information.
 They are loosely organized according to the main topic of the quote.

 [page under construction]